Sch8ill/mcclient-lib/README.md

 ## Queryable data

-* motd
+* MOTD
-* online player count
+* Online player count
-* max player count
+* Max player count
-* player list
+* Player list
-* server version
+* Server version
-* server protocol version
+* Server protocol version
-* mods and plugins
+* Mods and plugins
-* has a favicon
+* Has a favicon
-* name of map
+* Name of the map
-* hostport and hostip
+* Hostport and hostip
-* gametype
+* Gametype
-* server id
+* Server ID

-Note: not every field is queryable with every protocol.
+Note that not every field is queryable with every protocol.

 ## Documentation